Thomas Gibson Bowles

-Thomas Gibson Bowles (15 January 1842 – 12 January 1922) was a British publisher and parliamentarian.
-He founded the magazines The Lady and the English Vanity Fair, and became a Member of Parliament in 1892.
+Thomas Gibson Bowles (15 January 1841 – 12 January 1922) was a British politician and publisher.
+He founded the magazines The Lady and Vanity Fair, and became a Member of Parliament in 1892.
 He was also the maternal grandfather of the Mitford sisters.

 Early life

-Bowles was the illegitimate offspring of Thomas Milner Gibson and a servant named Susannah Bowles.
+Thomas Gibson Bowles was born in 1841 to Susannah Bowles, being baptised on 10 March 1841 at Christ Church, Spitalfields, London.
+He was the illegitimate son of the politician Thomas Milner Gibson.
 He attended school in France and then studied for a year at King's College London.
 His father gave him a yearly stipend of £90 and helped him find a job at Somerset House.

 Career

 He began his journalism and publishing career by writing a column for the Morning Post in 1866.
 His coverage of the Siege of Paris sent by balloon and pigeon post ensured his fame.

 He borrowed £200 to found Vanity Fair in 1868.
-Shattered by the death of his wife Jessica (née Evans-Gordon) in childbirth, he sold his stake in Vanity Fair to Arthur H. Evans in 1887 for £20,000.
+Shattered by the death of his wife Jessica (née Gordon) in childbirth, he sold his stake in Vanity Fair in 1887 for £20,000.
 He founded The Lady magazine in 1885, supposedly spurred by advice Jessica had once given to him.
 He became a competent sailor and wrote for decades in support of the Royal Navy.
 Bowles (nicknamed Jehu Junior after a biblical prophet who effected the downfall of his enemies) compiled the biographical notes that went with the caricatures.
 He was editor for twenty years and shaped magazine policy so that no-one was exempt from his enquiring eye.
 This approach made for an entertaining and popular magazine.

 The targets of Jehu Junior's satire usually considered themselves honoured to have been chosen, and although the scrutiny was acute, it was humorous rather than malicious.
 Bowles managed to achieve this extraordinarily difficult balancing act throughout his association with the magazine.